finos/common-domain-model/README.md

 Copyright 2021 FINOS and CDM Participants

-CDM specifications and draft specifications are subject to the Community Specification License (see [LICENSE.md](LICENSE.md))
+Specifications in the repository are subject to the Community Specification License 1.0 available in the [LICENSE.md](LICENSE.md) file.

-Reference implementations and other software contained in CDM repositories are licensed under the Apache License, Version 2.0 unless otherwise noted.
-SPDX-License-Identifier: Apache-2.0.